 Navicat provides search filters for searching your objects in the Navigation pane, the Objects tab, the Model Designer window and other tree structures.

-Simply enter a search string in the Search text box directly.
+In the Navigation pane or other tree structures, click on the tree to focus and enter a search string directly.
 If connections have opened in the Navigation pane, the filter will also apply to their database objects.